wix-incubator/erb/patch-server-response/README.md

 // activate
 patchServerResponse.patch();

-// listening on the event via Express middleware app.use(function (req, res, next) {
+// [optional] listening on the event via Express middleware app.use(function (req, res, next) {
   res.on("x-before-flushing-headers", function() {
     // do something